Clinical Laboratory Scientist Jobs in USA with Visa Sponsorship

 Do clinical laboratory scientist positions typically get approved for H-1B visas?

-Yes, clinical laboratory scientist positions have strong H-1B approval rates because they clearly qualify as specialty occupations.
+Yes, clinical laboratory scientist positions have strong H-1B visa approval rates because they clearly qualify as specialty occupations.
 The role requires specific scientific education and professional certifications.
 Hospital systems and major diagnostic companies regularly sponsor these positions.
 Having ASCP or similar certifications further strengthens your case with USCIS.

 Can I get sponsored without ASCP certification?